sbeyer/ksp-sign/README.md

     ./ksp-sign keyringfile

+If you have multiple keys and want to sign the keyring with them, use

+    ./ksp-sign keyringfile keyid1 keyid2

+Now KSP-Sign asks you for the passphrase(s).
-Now type your passphrase (WARNING1: If the Ruby-Termios library isn't installed, everyone looking at the screen can see it!!
-WARNING2: The passphrase is put into insecure memory!!).
+WARNING1: If the Ruby-Termios library isn't installed, everyone looking at the screen can see it!
+WARNING2: The passphrase is put into insecure memory!

 I guess you have to wait some seconds until you are shown key id, fingerprint and newly signed uids.
 Here KSP-Sign asks you to confirm the